The-Mettle-Project/mettle-core/examples/calc/README.md

-# calc — a second frontend for libmtlc
+# calc: a second frontend for libmtlc

 `calc` is a tiny C-like language with its own compiler in a single file, [`calc.c`](calc.c).
-It exists to demonstrate one thing: **libmtlc is a frontend-agnostic backend.** `calc` is not Mettle and shares no code with the Mettle frontend — it is a self-contained lexer + recursive-descent parser that lowers straight into libmtlc's IR through the public API and drives the backend all the way to a native executable.
+It exists to demonstrate one thing: **libmtlc is a frontend-agnostic backend.** `calc` is not Mettle and shares no code with the Mettle frontend.
+It is a self-contained lexer + recursive-descent parser that lowers straight into libmtlc's IR through the public API and drives the backend all the way to a native executable.